erikatudisco/programming_formalism/setup.md

 ## PlantUML
 - We will use the tool PlantUML to render UML code to grapgical diagrams and flowcharts.
 - Please install the extension PlantUML viewer to your web browser.
-- When done you should see this:
+- When done you should see the code below as a diagram.

 ```plantuml
 @startuml